SIOP 2022 has been accredited with 23 European CME credits.

 Royal College of Physicians and Surgeons of Canada

 Live educational activities, occurring outside of Canada, recognized by the UEMS-EACCME for ECMEC credits are deemed to be Accredited Group Learning Activities (Section 1) as defined by the Maintenance of Certification Program of The Royal College of Physicians and Surgeons of Canada.
 For more information, visit: http://www.royalcollege.ca/rcsite/cpd/providers/international-accreditation-agreements-e.

 Each participant should claim only those hours of credit that he/she actually spent in the educational activity.

-After participating in this educational event, learners should be able to:
+After attending this event, participants should be able to:

 - Address individual needs in compliance with their Continuous Professional Development (CPD) plan.

 - Describe the most recent research-based and clinical developments in pediatric oncology.

 - Debate epidemiology, biology and prognostic factors in children and adolescents with oncologic malignancies.